-Baptism is the entrance way “into Christ” (Rom.
+St. Paul says that baptism is the entrance way “into Christ” (Rom.
 6:3; Gal.
 3:27) or “into [the] body” of Christ (1 Cor.
 12:13).
-This is how we cash in on the New Covenant and become “saved.”
-We enter the Church, the “Body” of Christ, which happens “by the Spirit,” so we are connected to the Holy Spirit (1 Cor.
+It is where Christians cash in on the New Covenant and become “saved.”
+They enter the Church, the “Body” of Christ, which happens “by the Spirit,” meaning that they become intimately connected to the Holy Spirit (1 Cor.
 12:13).
-Entering Christ, who is the “seed” of Abraham, makes us “Abraham’s offspring” as well (Gal.
+Entering Christ, who is the “seed” of Abraham, makes Christians “Abraham’s offspring” as well (Gal.
 3:29).
-Such a ritual is like we cover ourselves with a cloth, we “put on Christ” (Gal.
-3:27).
-Now, the only way to be “saved” is through the atoning death of Jesus, and that death was not a substitutionary death, but one in which we die as well.
-The popular slogan, “He died so I did not have to die” is not what is portrayed in Paul.
-When baptized, we are “crucified with him” (Rom.
-6:6), we enter into Christ’s death (Rom.
-6:3), and after being buried in a tomb spiritually, we are “raised with him through faith in the power of God” (Col. 2:12).
+They become one flesh with the Lord through water.